CCBDA-UPC/Assignments-2025/Lab06.md

 <img alt="Lab06-pycharm-rds.png" src="images/Lab06-pycharm-rds.png" width="80%"/>

-**QS621: Would you keep that access open on a production system?
-Justify your response.
-How would make your database engine more private?**
+**QS61: Would you keep that access open on a production system?
+Justify your response.**

 <a name="Task61"/>

 ## Task 6.2: Adding the Docker images to AWS ECR

-Before being able to deploy the Docker image that you've created in the previous lab session we need to push it to a Docker images repository hosted in AWS: the AWS Elastic Container Registry (AWS ECR).
+Before being able to deploy in the cloud the Docker image that you've created in the previous lab session we need to push it to a Docker images repository hosted in AWS: the AWS Elastic Container Registry (AWS ECR).

 ### Discover your AWS account ID.

-In the AWS Management Console, in the upper-right corner, click on top of your username.
-Your username begins with voclab/user.
+In the upper-right corner of the AWS Management Console click on top of your username and unfold the black box shown below.

-<img alt="Lab05-aws-account.png" src="images/Lab05-aws-account.png" height="300px"/>

 Copy the Account ID value from the menu.
 Next, return to the Bash terminal.

+<img alt="Lab05-aws-account.png" src="images/Lab05-aws-account.png" height="300px"/>

 To authorize your Docker client, run the following command.
 Replacing `<account-id>` with the actual account ID that you just found: